Seven Places To Hide a Spare Key

 A neighbor’s house is a great place to hide the key to your house.
 If somebody finds it and tries to use it on your neighbor’s house, it won’t open anything.
 Most folks just aren’t clever enough to realize the key is for the house next door.

 If you would like to take it a step further, you might actually hide a key down the road in your neighborhood at a friend’s house.
 Make sure you are in a good friendship with the person down the road and they won’t mind you walking on to their property at some odd hours of the day and night.
-Losing a key does not adhere to any time schedule, so make sure your friend is ok with you walking around their property at 2am when you arrive home from a social engagement.
+Losing a key does not adhere to any time schedule.
+So make sure your friend is ok with you walking around their property at 2 AM.

 You can still use those magnetic, under the bumper key holders.
 They are good because at least your key is not at your house until you are.
 Make sure the thing is secure wherever you choose to put it.
 Also ensure the lid to the device is securely shut and holding fast to the metal surface you choose.